Are you aware that shyness seems to be increasing?

 Through interviews with these people, Klinenberg demonstrates that living alone is usually by choice.

 Tribal society created the village, then evolved into the town.
 But when cities developed, the tribal system began to break down.
 Today when shy genes – wilder genes – enter cities where shyness is a better fit, they’re re-activating.
-New York City is a relief to shy people who grew up in small towns where their lives were scrutinized by other people.
+New York City is a relief to shy people who grew up in small towns where their lives were scrutinized daily by other people.
 In cities all over the world, shy people are living in a new freedom.